hosua/scDHMap-visual/_posts/2022-11-09-paul-data-visualization.markdown

 The authors identified 19 clusters in the data and we projected the Paul data to 2D Poincaré space by using scDHMap.
 The data has predefined root cell and three branches: two long branches and one short trunk.

+<strong> Note: You can pause and play the animations in this article by clicking on them. </strong>

 ---
 <div>
 <br>